MarcoQin/Cplayer/README.md

 # Cplayer
-A simple music player wrappered by C
+A simple music player write in C